benkavanagh/xkb-files/README.md

 # Contents of directories

-The directories contain the following
+The sub-directories are described below

 * **applications**